 Search engine optimization is vastly different than it was just a few years ago.

 Google is the dominant search engine, so they set the rules for what gets ranked at the top of their search results.
-But as more people get on board content standards have begun to evolve.
+But as more people get on-board, content standards have begun to evolve to a stricter standard, to ensure people come across quality content that answers their questions.

 Many small business owners desperately want to have stronger SEO results to bring more customers to their websites.